Efenstor/PyTorch-ROCm-gfx1010/usage/ComfyUI.md

 * *comfyui.sh*: copy to the comfyui venv root directory
 * *comfyui.desktop*: copy to *~/.local/share/applications*, open and edit the Exec path (default is bin/comfyui)

+If you don't need the browser auto-launch add *--no-auto-launch* to the Exec line in *comfyui.desktop*.

 ## HIP out of memory problems

 Radeon XT 5600/5700 cards are pretty low on memory (6 GB) yet there are options which may help: